-To write to multiple OTP registers:

-- 1. Send a START condition on the bus. - 2.
+- To write to multiple OTP registers: - 1.
+Send a START condition on the bus. - 2.
 Send the device address and read/write bit = LOW.
-The BUF16820 will acknowledge this byte. - Send either the DAC_1 address byte to start at the OTP register of the first DAC, or send the address byte for whichever DAC will be the first in the sequence to be updated.
-The BUF16820 will begin with the OTP register of this DAC and step through subsequent registers in sequential order. - Send the bytes of data.
-Begin by sending the most significant byte (bits D15-D8, of which only bits D9 and D8 have meaning, and bits D15-D14 must be 01), followed by the least significant byte (bits D7-D0).
-The first two bytes are for the OTP register of the DAC addressed in step 3.
+The BUF20820 will acknowledge this byte. - Send either the DAC_1 address byte to start at the OTP register of the first DAC, or send the address byte for whichever DAC will be the first in the sequence to be updated.
+The BUF20820 will begin with the OTP register of this DAC and step through subsequent registers in sequential order. - 4.
+Send the bytes of data; begin by sending the most significant byte (bits D15-D8, of which only bits D9 and D8 have meaning, and bits D15-D14 must be 01), followed by the least significant byte (bits D7-D0).
+The first two bytes are for the OTP register of the DAC addressed in step 3 above.
 This OTP register is automatically updated after receiving the second byte.
 The next two bytes are for the OTP register of the following DAC (bits D15-D14 must again be 01).
 That DAC OTP register is updated after receiving the fourth byte.
 This process continues until the registers of all following DAC OTP registers have been updated.
-The BUF16820 will continue to accept data for a total of 20 DACs; however, the four data sets following the 14th data set will be meaningless.
-The 19th and 20th data sets will apply to V{COM1} and V{COM2}.
-The write disable bit cannot be accessed using this method.
-It must be written to using the write to a single OTP register procedure. - 5.
+The last address, 10100, is the address of the write disable bit and cannot be accessed using this method.
+It must be written using the write to a single OTP register procedure. - 5.
 Send a STOP condition on the bus.

-The BUF16820 will acknowledge each byte.
+The BUF20820 will acknowledge each byte.
 To terminate communication, send a STOP or START condition on the bus.
-Only DAC registers that have received both bytes of data are programmed.
+Only DAC registers that have received both bytes of data will be programmed.